robcasloz/jdk/src/utils/ideal2pdf/README.md

 ./ideal2pdf foo.xml --list
 ```

-By default, `ideal2pdf` draws all graphs in the XML graph file, including all
+By default, ideal2pdf draws all graphs in the XML graph file, including all
 nodes in each graph.
+Even if this operation is parallelized, it can be very
-To select only a graph with id `i`, method `m`, and
+costly for large XML graph files.
+To select only a graph with id `i`, method
-compiler phase `p`, run:
+`m`, and compiler phase `p`, run:

 ```
 ./ideal2pdf foo.xml --filter "g == i and method(g) == 'm' and phase(g) == 'p'"
 ```

-By default, `ideal2pdf` shows all nodes in the selected graphs.
-To select a
-subset `n1`, `n2`, ..., `ni` of nodes to be shown, run:
+To select a subset `n1`, `n2`, ..., `ni` of nodes to be shown, run:

 ```
 ./ideal2pdf foo.xml --highlight "n in [n1, n2, ..., nj]"